devkabiir/mustache_expand/templates/base/README.md

 ## Usage

-## Contributing
+## :busts_in_silhouette: Contributing

 - :fork_and_knife: Fork this repo

-- Clone your forked version
+- :arrow_down: Clone your forked version
   `git clone https://github.com/<you>/{{project_name}}.git`

 - :heavy_plus_sign: Add this repo as a remote
   `git remote add upstream {{github_repo_url}}.git`

-- :arrow_double_up: Make sure you have recent changes
+- :arrow_double_down: Make sure you have recent changes
   `git fetch upstream`

 - :sparkles: Make a new branch with your proposed changes/fixes/additions